philipbrown/money/README.md

 $three = $one->add($two);
 $three->cents // 1000
 ```
-Again you shouldn't be able to add to values of different currencies without some kind of exchange process.
+Again, you shouldn't be able to add to values of different currencies without some kind of exchange process.
 ```php
 $one = Money::init(500, 'USD');
 $two = Money::init(500, 'GBP');